Fiscal Year 2016: Awards have not been made using 2016 funds as of May 2017.

 Award Procedures

-Awards are scheduled to be made for Fiscal Year 2015.
+Awards are made annually through fiscal year 2009.An interagency review group will be established to review all proposals after the application deadline.
 FHWA and IRS will jointly recommend and approve projects for Federal funding for fuel tax evasion intergovernmental enforcement efforts.
 States selected to receive funding will enter into negotiations with FHWA and be required to enter into a project agreement with FHWA.

 Deadlines